Resources

 Scheduled Launch Date and Location

-SWFO-L1 is a critical operational mission that will launch as a secondary rideshare alongside NASA’s research missions: the Interstellar Mapping and Acceleration Probe (IMAP), which is the primary payload, and the Carruthers Geocorona Observatory.
+SWFO-L1 is a critical operational mission that launched as a secondary rideshare alongside NASA’s research missions: the Interstellar Mapping and Acceleration Probe (IMAP), which was the primary payload, and the Carruthers Geocorona Observatory.

 Mission